 Active classroom attendance and case study homework

-Attestation of participation (1 ECTS for Introduction to Microfinance, 2 ETCS for Microfinance - State of the Art).
+Attestation of participation (1 ECTS for Microfinance - Introduction, 2 ETCS for Microfinance - State of the Art).

 The credits can be transferred to the CAS in Sustainable Finance executive degree program or to the MAS/DAS in Finance.